pakhowong/COMP2113_Text-Based-Game/README.md

 Wong Pak Ho 3035482623

-//our game description & basic rules
+//our game description & basic rules a labyrinth which the user must find a way out
+1) player can control the character to move ↑↓←→
+2) follow a path & cannot walk through obstacles
+3) collect some "points" on the way
+4) if "on collision" with certain objects → enter new stage
+5) two types of enemy: movable 'e' that's allocated randomly and immovable 'E' that's located right before the final step
+6) arrive goal then win

 //features or functions
 1. generation of random game sets or events